Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 Are cylinder vacuums a great option for all homes?

-Cylinder vacuums are meant to showcase compactness and be easier to use in reaching tricky spots.
+Cylinder vacuums showcase compactness and are easier to use in reaching tricky spots.

 With the accessories and powerful motors increasingly being more versatile, cylinder vacuums are working on changing that name.

 For larger homes, VacuumShop recommends that you make use of an upright vacuum instead.